ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ```

 ### Setting Login Redirect URI
 The client configuration for your provider requires a redirect URL that is used during the login flow.
-This must include the protocol (`https://` or `http:// `) and the DNS name of the SystemLink server.
+This must by the fully qualified domain name, the protocol (`https://` or `http:// `), and the port (if 80 or 443 are not used) of the SystemLink server.
 If the SystemLink server's DNS changes, this setting must be updated with the provider.

+It also must include the port if using a non-default (80/443).
+We should probably note that it's highly recommended to use the same name for the redirect URI as is set for the preferred host name on the remote tab of the web server config utility.

 #### The SystemLink login redirect URL
 ```